 Compatibility with your existing systems or other systems

-It’s crucial for WMS to be compatible with your other systems, like ERP or TMS.
-This compatibility is helpful for streamline warehouse operations.
+WMS must be compatible with your other systems, like ERP or TMS.
+This compatibility helps streamline warehouse operations.

 Scalability